 - Block the estrogen receptors

-- Increase estrogen detoxification
+- Increase estrogen detoxification through the liver

 - Use methylene blue.
 It inhibits the estrogen-induced increase in prolactin (R).